mapillary/mapillary-sdk-ios/README.md

 ##### Redirect URL

-When you fill in the form, make sure the redirect URL is on this format:
+When you fill in the form, make sure the redirect URL is similar to this:

 `com.mycompany.myapp.mapillary://`